AndroidiOSWebWindowsprint2fax email to fax

-Not sure yet if you want to ditch the old fax machine and make the switch to a cloud based faxing environment?
-Consider the following in making your decision...
+Not sure if you want to ditch the old fax machine and make the switch to a cloud-based faxing environment?
+Consider the following when making your decision...

 Advantages of eFaxing

 But eFax is completely software based.
-All you need is internet access and either a laptop computer, your tablet, or even just your phone for full fax receiving functionality and sending capabilities that will be satisfy most users.
+All you need is Internet access and either a computer, your tablet, or even just your smartphone for full fax receiving functionality and sending capabilities that will be satisfy most users.

-Faxing documents directly from any program - Almost any document produced nowadays is generated digitally on a computer.
-To have such document faxed over a fax machine they need be printed first (many fax machines do function as printers as well).
+- Faxing documents directly from any program: Almost any document produced nowadays is generated digitally on a computer or mobile device.
+To have such a document faxed it needs to be printed first (many fax machines do function as printers as well).

-This extra step is bypassed with Telebroa'ds print-to-fax technology.
-It will take any document you have on any program and use the printing function to generate a virtual fax-compatible file that will be efaxed directly to a recipient.
+This extra step is bypassed with Telebroad's print-to-fax Windows driver.
+It can take any document you have and use the printing function to generate a virtual fax-compatible file that will be efaxed directly to a recipient.

 In either case there is no physical printing required.
-You save trees and money by avoiding paper waste.
-You save time by not having to scan any documents.
+You save money and trees and avoid paper waste.
+You also save time by not having to scan documents.

-But with eFax such system is automatically implemented for you.
+But with eFaxing such a system is automatically implemented for you.
 You don't need to bother with scanning faxes or figuring out any archiving method.
-Any fax you receive is stored digitally on Telebroad's cloud servers and if fully accessible from anywhere.
+Any fax you receive is stored digitally on Telebroad's cloud servers and is fully accessible from anywhere.

-Saving on supplies and repairs - Paper is not the only expense you will save on by using eFax instead of a regular fax machine.
+- Saving on supplies and repairs: A paper is not the only expense you will save on by using eFax instead of a regular fax machine.
 You can stop stocking toners and avoid dealing with messy ink.
 There is no need for a dedicated phone line.
 And probably the biggest savings come from the fact that eFax doesn't break down, eliminating costly repairs and replacement parts.

-- No busy signal - Traditional fax machines have an obvious bottle neck problem – there is usually only one phone line to receive (or send) faxes.
+- No busy signal: Traditional fax machines have an obvious bottleneck problem – there is usually only one phone line that receives (or sends) faxes.
 The outcome is a busy signal when multiple faxes are sent simultaneously.
-Fax machines can retry sending, but may abort after several attempts, frustrating the sender.
-But eFaxing use your broadband connection instead of a phone line.
+Fax machines can retry sending but may abort after several attempts, frustrating the sender.
+But eFaxing uses your broadband connection instead of a phone line.
 This means your virtual fax number will never have a busy signal as it can handle numerous faxes simultaneously.

-Limitation on document scanning - an eFax is just a combination of software and a server.
+- Limitation on document scanning: An eFax is just a combination of software and a server.
 It works perfectly for receiving documents and it will satisfy all users who need to fax a digital document.
-However, if you have a paper document to deal with, you may find that the lack of hardware can sometime be a problem.
+However, if you have a paper document to deal with, you may find that the lack of hardware can sometimes be a problem.
 With a traditional fax machine you can easily scan and send a paper document.
 But with an eFax you would need to find and use an actual scanner before you can have the fax sent to any recipient.
 Of course, instead of scanning you can just take a picture of a document with your smartphone or use a scanning app, but the quality will not be the same as if you would use a real scanner.

-A slightly bigger chance of downtime - With eFax you have two networks that have to function in order to send and receive faxes – your local broadband network and Telebroad's own severs.
-Telebroad reliable server have a track record of 99.9% uptime.
-Still between this and your own broadband provider (with uptime depending on their performance), you can probably have better odds and uptime with a traditional fax machine that only depends on one "network" – your telephone line.
-For this to be a real disadvantage, your business will need to send and receive a large volume of faxes on a daily base.
-For most companies there will not be an issue.
+- A slightly bigger chance of downtime: With eFax you have two networks that have to function in order to send and receive faxes – your local broadband network and Telebroad's own servers.
+Telebroad reliable servers have a track record of 99.9% uptime.
+Still, between this and your own broadband provider (with uptime depending on their performance), you can probably have better odds and uptime with a traditional fax machine that only depends on one "network" – your telephone line.
+For this to be a real disadvantage, your business will need to send and receive a large volume of faxes on a daily basis.
+For most companies this will not be an issue.

-- Cyber security considerations - A traditional fax is a low-tech solution.
-Faxes are printed when received and are physically stored in as physical documents.
-EFax on the other hand is a cloud based high-tech solution that comes with some level of security risks.
-While Telebroad's severs are protected with the highest degree of protection and encryption, no servers or organization on the planet is completely safe from cyber attacks.
-To minimize this risk it is advisable you move sensitive faxes to a local off-line storage solution or simply print them and delete them from the sever.
+- Cyber security considerations: A traditional fax is a low-tech solution.
+Faxes are printed when received and are stored as physical documents.
+EFax on the other hand is a cloud-based high-tech solution that comes with some level of security risks.
+While Telebroad's servers are shielded with the highest degree of protection and encryption, no servers or organization on the planet is completely safe from cyber attacks.
+To minimize this risk it is advisable you move sensitive faxes to a local offline storage solution or simply print them and delete them from the server.